aiiie/cram/README.rst

 * ``CDPATH`` and ``GREP_OPTIONS`` are set to an empty string.

-Cram also provides the following environment variables to tests:
+Prysk also provides the following environment variables to tests:

 * ``CRAMTMP``, set to the test runner's temporary directory.